-"Remember the sabbath day, to keep it holy.
-Six days you shall labor and do all your work, but the seventh day is a sabbath of the Lord your God; in it you shall not do any work, you or your son or your daughter, your male or your female servant or your cattle or your sojourner who stays with you.
-For in six days the Lord made the heavens and the earth, the sea and all that is in them, and rested on the seventh day; therefore the Lord blessed the sabbath day and made it holy."
+"Remember the Sabbath day by keeping it holy.
+Six days you shall labor and do all your work, but the seventh day is a Sabbath to the Lord your God.
+On it you shall not do any work, neither you, nor your son or daughter, nor your male or female servant, nor your animals, nor any foreigner residing in your towns.
+For in six days the Lord made the heavens and the earth, the sea, and all that is in them, but he rested on the seventh day.
+Therefore, the Lord blessed the Sabbath day and made it holy" (Exodus 20:8-11).

-(Exodus 20:8-11; NASB).